-Overdosage of more than the recommended dose of SUTAB may lead to severe electrolyte disturbances, as well as dehydration and hypovolemia, with signs and symptoms of these disturbances [see Warnings and Precautions (5.1, 5.2, 5.3)].
+as dehydration and hypovolemia, with signs and symptoms of these disturbances [see Warnings and Precautions (5.1, 5.2, 5.3)].
 Monitor for fluid and electrolyte disturbances and treat symptomatically.

-11 DESCRIPTION
+DESCRIPTION

-SUTAB (sodium sulfate, magnesium sulfate, and potassium chloride) tablets is an orally administered osmotic laxative and is provided as two bottles, each containing 12 tablets.
+laxative and is provided as two bottles, each containing 12 tablets.
 Each tablet contains: 1.479 g sodium sulfate, 0.225 g magnesium sulfate, and 0.188 g potassium chloride.
 Inactive ingredients include: polyethylene glycol 8000, sodium caprylate, and ethylene glycol and vinyl alcohol graft copolymer.